snipe/snipe-it/installation/configuration.md

 is __incorrect__ and will cause errors when it tries to send email.

-If you don’t have easy access to a mail server, we suggest signing up for [Mandrill](http://mandrillapp.com).
-Their free tier allows for 12k free sends a month.

 If you don't have an SMTP server to use, you can set the `driver` value to `mail`:

 ```
 'driver' => 'mail',
 ```

+### GoDaddy Email

-__If you're using GoDaddy for hosting__, you will need to set your mail server to use `relay-hosting.secureserver.net` on port `25`, with `username` and `password` left as null values.
+If you're using GoDaddy for hosting, you will need to set your mail server to use `relay-hosting.secureserver.net` on port `25`, with `username` and `password` left as null values.
 See the [GoDaddy relay server documentation](https://www.godaddy.com/help/what-is-the-name-of-my-hosting-accounts-relay-server-953) for more specifics.

+### Using Gmail

-__If you're using Gmail to send your emails__, you'll want to use the settings below (in addition to filling out the from address and name in the config file):
+If you're using Gmail to send your emails, you'll want to use the settings below (in addition to filling out the from address and name in the config file):

 | Setting       | Value |